HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Checkpoints_Ch_12.md

 ## 12.28 ##
 The class called File have several member methods that can be used to get properties about files on a system.

-The exist() methods checks if a file exists.
+The exists() methods checks if a file exists.

 Files or directories can be deleted with the delete() method.